ShahradArianNezhad/Terminal-text-editor/readme.md

 # Terminal Text Reader

-A lightweight, keyboard-controlled text reader for the terminal with navigation support.
+A lightweight, keyboard-controlled text editor for the terminal with navigation support.

 ## Features